 There are several substitutions and adjustments you can make to the base recipe to make it more suitable for different uses.

 The most common substitution people make is swapping out the solid coconut cream for coconut milk.
 We like to use full-fat coconut milk to preserve as much of the thickness and creaminess as possible.
-The substitution ratio is 1-½ cups coconut milk for each ¾ cup coconut cream in the original recipe.
+The substitution ratio is 1-½ cups of coconut milk for each ¾ cup of coconut cream in the original recipe.

 We encourage you to use liquid stevia since it’s easier to blend, but some people prefer using the powdered form.
 If you use powdered stevia instead of liquid, use one packet per ¼ teaspoon of liquid stevia.

 It might take a little longer to reach a smooth texture if you use powdered stevia, so make sure to check the consistency before you finish blending, unless you want a grainy creamer.